 4.3.2 An indication of the positions of the replacement brake lining assembly or replacement drum brake lining on the vehicles for which approval to fit is sought.

-4.3.3 In the case of brake lining assemblies for vehicles of category L, the list of brake lining assemblies belonging to the same group defined according to Annex G-2.
+4.3.3 In the case of brake lining assemblies for vehicles of category L, the list of brake lining assemblies belonging to the same group defined according to G-2.
 This list shall indicate for each brake lining assembly: name of brake lining assembly manufacturer, the brake lining assembly manufacturer’s code, the friction material area (cm2).

 4.4 Brake lining assemblies or drum brake linings of the type for which approval is sought shall be made available in sufficient quantity to perform the approval tests by the applicant.